henokali1/ArabicDictionary/README.md

-# Electron ShoppingList Desktop App
+# Electron Arabic Dictionary Desktop App

-This is a cross platform shoppinglist desktop application built on electron
+This is a cross platform Arabic Dictionary desktop application built on electron

 ### Version
 1.0.0